StackVista/stackstate-docs/develop/reference/stackstate-templating/template_functions.md

 ---
-description: StackState Self-hosted v5.1.x
+description: Rancher Observability Self-hosted v5.1.x
 ---

 # Template functions

 ## Overview

-StackState Template JSON (STJ) and StackState Template YAML (STY) incorporate several custom handlebars functions that can be used, for example, to get existing nodes from the graph, create new nodes or join texts together.
-The available StackState functions are described below.
+Rancher Observability Template JSON (STJ) and Rancher Observability Template YAML (STY) incorporate several custom handlebars functions that can be used, for example, to get existing nodes from the graph, create new nodes or join texts together.
+The available Rancher Observability functions are described below.

-## StackState handlebars functions
+## Rancher Observability handlebars functions

 ### `add`